-In determining reasonable accommodations, we consider each student's experience, history, request, and the characteristics of each Goodwin course and program.
-In line with The Association on Higher Education And Disability guidance on documentation practices, as consistent with changes in our society's understanding of disability and the updated regulations and guidance on Titles II and III of the ADA, acceptable sources of documentation can take many forms.
-We invite all Goodwin students who request reasonable accommodations to meet with the Manager of AccessAbility Services to discuss your experience, past use of accommodations, and any disability-related barriers you anticipate or are experiencing at the University.
+In determining reasonable accommodations, we consider each student’s experience, history, request, and the characteristics of each Goodwin course and program.
+In line with The Association on Higher Education And Disability guidance on documentation practices, as consistent with changes in our society’s understanding of disability and the updated regulations and guidance on Titles II and III of the ADA, acceptable sources of documentation can take many forms.
+We invite all Goodwin students who request reasonable accommodations to meet with the AccessAbility Coordinator to discuss your experience, past use of accommodations, and any disability-related barriers you anticipate or are experiencing at the University.

 Students are a vital source of information.
 Your narrative of your experience of disability, barriers, and effective and ineffective academic accommodations and/or auxiliary aids is an important tool that may be sufficient for establishing disability and a need for these.
 Please complete the OAS Registration Form

 During interviews and conversations with students, impressions and conclusions formed by the Office of AccessAbility Services, or in evaluating the effectiveness of previously implemented or provisional academic accommodations, are important forms of documentation.
 Observations of student language, performance, and strategies are another tool in validating student narrative and self-report.